9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 sees a type `S.Supply s`, the type can be used as an instance of the type class `MonadSupply s`.

-If we didn\'t have a functional dependency, the type checker would not be able to figure out the relationship between the type parameter of the class `MonadSupply s` and that of the type `Supply s`, and it would abort compilation with an error.
+If we didn't have a functional dependency, the type checker would not be able to figure out the relationship between the type parameter of the class `MonadSupply s` and that of the type `Supply s`, and it would abort compilation with an error.
 The definition itself would compile;